Elective for CS graduate students at the Technische Hochschule Nürnberg.

 Lectures are accompanied by mandatory assignments that will be reviewed and discussed every week.

-All assignments are in form of prepared python3
+All assignments are in form of prepared python3 jupyter notebooks.

 Depending on the topic, they consist of programming, evaluation and/or discussion sections.